Formaldehyde in Flooring Laminates

 Formaldehyde in Flooring and Other Products

 Formaldehyde is present in composite wood products including but not limited to laminate flooring.
 Many wood products are made using urea formaldehyde adhesives.
-Formaldehyde can be found in building materials, products such as plywood, particleboard, cabinets, furniture, hardwood and medium density fiberboard.
+Formaldehyde can be found in building materials, products such as plywood, particleboard, cabinets, tech benches, furniture, hardwood and medium density fiberboard.
 Formaldehyde is found in home furnishings including textiles, wallpaper, wood floor finishes and paint.
 Other uses include household cleaners, personal care products, medicine and even yard products and pesticides.
 Formaldehyde is a naturally occurring substance in the air we breath and is also released by burning wood, automobiles, gas, oil and even cigarettes.

 Should You Test for Formaldehyde in Flooring and/or your Residence?